madgoat/Docker/minecraft/README.md

  + `-d=true` allows this to run cleanly as a daemon, remove for debugging
  + `-p` is the port it connects to, `-p=host_port:docker_port`

+### TO DO
+ + Need to build an automated updater to pull down the latest version of the minecraft server.

 [0]: http://www.docker.io/gettingstarted/
 [1]: http://minecraft.net/